mongodb/atlas-sdk-go/docs/doc_5_best_practices.md

 For example, use `response.GetField()` instead of `response.Field`.

-Using geter functions allows seamless pointer handling and can help prevent panic errors.
+Using getter functions allows seamless pointer handling and can help prevent panic errors.
 Additionally, the Atlas Go SDK provides `Set`, `IsSet` and `Unset` methods for safe field modifications.

 ## Check for Empty Strings for String Pointers